 The cost of soliciting proxies, including expenses in connection with preparing and mailing this Proxy Statement, will be borne by the Company.
-The Company may engage a paid proxy solicitor to assist in the solicitation.
 Copies of solicitation materials will be furnished to brokerage houses, nominees, fiduciaries and custodians to forward to beneficial owners of the Company's Common Stock, \$.01 par value per share (the "Common Stock"), held in their names.
 In addition to the solicitation of proxies by mail, the Company's directors, officers and other employees may, without additional compensation, solicit proxies by telephone, facsimile, electronic communication and personal interviews.